MakeSchool-Tutorials/Code-Wizard-Castle-Tutorial/P00-Getting-Started/content.md

 Starting from an empty canvas, you will soon be creating and customizing your own wizard and castle, and giving your wizard magical powers to interact with the world around you.

 ![screenshot of the final code wizard castle](assets/final_castle.png "Final Code Wizard Castle")

-You'll start out by using existing code, then learning to modify parts of the code, and finally you will start writing your own code from scratch.

 # Accessing the Starter Project